 Stress testing and loss forecasting are key components for managing any risk management program.
-As regulators are using stress testing as a diligent tool for measuring a bank’s viability, it can also be a source of competitive advantage for banks as they look more closely at the impact of different levers in their credit risk strategies.
+As regulators use stress testing as a key tool for measuring your bank’s viability, it can also be a source of competitive advantage for you to look more closely at the impact of different levers in your credit risk strategies.

-Experian understands the importance of measuring capital adequacy, stress testing and loss reserve estimation reporting and brings an extensive background in modeling, banking, risk management and simulation to our clients.
+We understand the importance of measuring capital adequacy, stress testing and loss reserve estimation reporting and have an extensive background in modeling, banking, risk management and simulation to our clients.

 We develop loss forecasting models using a combination of state of the art analytics and advanced statistical tools, and can evaluate and report the impact of the bank’s stress scenarios on the credit risk components – probability of default (PD), exposure at default (ED), and loss given default (LGD).

-It is imperative for banks to understand the results of a stress test and evaluate strategic initiatives to help offset the potential impact by optimizing risk-weighted assets and capital usage.
-Our group of strategy consultants provides valuable insights into the likely implications of plausible economic stresses within the institution’s portfolios, and can serve as a useful benchmark for comparing the outcomes of other approaches.
+It is imperative for you to understand the results of a stress test and evaluate strategic initiatives to help offset the potential impact by optimizing risk-weighted assets and capital usage.
+Our strategy consultants provide valuable insights into the likely implications of plausible economic stresses within your portfolio, and can serve as a useful benchmark for comparing the outcomes of other approaches.
 We can help to balance a complex array of business and regulatory drivers at the strategic and operational levels.

-Do you have a comment or a question about something you've read?
-Would you like to talk to someone at Experian about this product or service?
-Simply fill out the form below and we'll be in touch with you soon.
+Would you like to talk to someone at Experian about consulting services?
+Please call us or submit the form below, and we’ll be in touch with you soon.